tencentyun/intlcloud-documents/yehe_doc/大数据/Elasticsearch Service/产品简介/高级特性(X-Pack)_intl_en.md

 This section mainly compares and highlights some key features of different Elasticsearch versions.
 As Elasticsearch is in a stage of rapid development, and the support for various features by different versions is constantly adjusted, we do not guarantee that the following content can stay in sync with the changes in the community.

-For the latest and most accurate feature comparison, please see Elasticsearch's official [edition feature description](https://www.elastic.co/cn/subscriptions).
+For the latest and most accurate feature comparison, please see Elasticsearch's official [Elastic Stack subscriptions](https://www.elastic.co/subscriptions).

 >In the table below, ![all](https://main.qcloudimg.com/raw/7d8fd809e55e9a63c0122b2e3e702a23.png), ![partial](https://main.qcloudimg.com/raw/07a75780ad731f49a5f28b3918c6c461.png), and ![none](https://main.qcloudimg.com/raw/77ef3c9aa6959f7027acb2484781c491.png) are used to indicate the feature completeness. ![all](https://main.qcloudimg.com/raw/7d8fd809e55e9a63c0122b2e3e702a23.png): all; ![partial](https://main.qcloudimg.com/raw/07a75780ad731f49a5f28b3918c6c461.png): partial; ![none](https://main.qcloudimg.com/raw/77ef3c9aa6959f7027acb2484781c491.png): none.